ayushrajani07/G-v1.0/docs/ml/PHASE10_GRAFANA_QUICKSTART.md

 ## 5) Optional
 - Add Prometheus alerts using `prometheus_alerts_drift.yml` and/or generated per-index rules (`prometheus_alerts_drift.generated.yml`).
 - Tune eval interval and staleness threshold via env vars to suit your environment.

+## Import the Drift Quickstart dashboard

+- File: `grafana/dashboards/drift_quickstart.json`
+- Steps:
+  1. In Grafana, go to Dashboards → Import.
+  2. Upload the JSON file or paste its contents.
+  3. Select the Infinity datasource for `DS_INFINITY` and set `BACKEND_BASE` (e.g., `http://127.0.0.1:9500`).
+  4. Pick an `index` (e.g., NIFTY) and Save.
+  5. Confirm panels load and refresh every 10s.